 Avenger’s Campus (formerly A Bug’s Land)

 - The Theme: If you’ve ever wished someone from S.H.I.E.L.D. would approach you about the Avengers Initiative, here’s your chance.
-While there aren’t a lot of concrete details yet, Avenger’s Campus will be the first Marvel-themed land at Disney park.
+Avenger’s Campus is the first Marvel-themed land at Disney park.

-- Fun Fact: Slated to open in 2020, Avengers Campus in DCA will immerse guests in a unique storyline that links guests’ experiences to the global storyline for the three Avengers Campuses around the world.
+- Fun Fact: Avengers Campus in DCA will immerse guests in a unique storyline that links guests’ experiences to the global storyline for the three Avengers Campuses around the world.

 - Must See Attraction: We’d argue that all of Avenger’s Campus is a must-see attraction, but the W.E.B.
 (Worldwide Engineering Brigade) attraction will allow guests to help Spiderman with his web-slinging as he rounds up rogue Spider-bots.